Damp, mould and condensation

 Mould can spread quickly and be harmful to your health if not treated.
 It is important that it is removed when you spot it.

-• Small areas of mould (up to the size of an A4 piece of paper approximately 30cm x 20cm) can be removed with a clean cloth and a white vinegar spray.
+• Small areas of mould (up to the size of an A4 piece of paper approximately 30cm x 20cm) can be removed with a clean cloth and a mould remover spray, suitable for household use, from a supermarket, DIY store or high street retailer.

 • If you find mould on clothing, you can wash this with hot water and detergent.
-If you find mould on upholstery you may be able to treat with a cleaning solution including white vinegar.
+If you find mould on upholstery, you may be able to treat this with a cleaning solution.
 Please check any care labels before treating.

 If mould returns after you have removed it or you are unable to remove it, please report it straight away so that we can arrange an inspection to identify the cause of the issues you are experiencing and work together to resolve any problems as quickly as possible.